UPDATED: Jan 2020

 When you make it to the camp, which is beautiful, you’ll have some time to chill, wander, and take in the ever-changing colors of the dunes that surround you in every direction.

 Try your hand at sandboarding, just chill, or explore around and take photos.

-Later, when the sun is a bit less intense, you’ll put your ass to the test and ride a camel—what’s a Morocco desert trip without a camel right?
+Later, when the sun is a bit less intense, you’ll put your ass to the test and ride a camel—what’s a Morocco desert tour without a camel, right?
 (PS-They are well cared for!)
-Slowly and steadily you’ll make your way to the base of Erg Chigaga so you can climb it for sunset.
+Slowly and steadily, you’ll make your way to the base of Erg Chigaga so you can climb it for sunset.
 Don’t underestimate the trek up to the dune.
-You sink and slide a lot so it takes a bit of time to reach the top!
+You sink and slide a lot, so it takes a bit of time to reach the top!

 After a hard day of desert life, you’ll relax to the tunes of the local Berbere men while the campfire dances.